-Men have been wearing boots since have gone through countless alterations depending on culture, climate and class, and have evolved into something that’s now so much more than just a practical piece of footwear.
+Men have been wearing boots for a long time and they have evolved into something that’s now so much more than just a practical piece of footwear.
 We’re here to run through some of the best designs out there, as well as the various ways you can fit them into your look.

 - 1 How to Wear Boots